Oddly, the best way to deal with being upside down on your home mortgage may be to just go out and buy a second house.

 To buy another house, you will need cash to put down, which is where the rub comes in for a lot of people.
 Do you have enough money to put down what the lender will require, figure 20 percent of the purchase price?

-With good credit, money for the down payment, a steady job and assets outside the ownership of your underwater home, your chances of being able to buy another house are good.
+Browse through photos of millions of home listings or search foreclosure listings With good credit, money for the down payment, a steady job and assets outside the ownership of your underwater home, your chances of being able to buy another house are good.

 Once you close escrow on your new home, you might try for a loan modification or a short sale on your first property.
 Both of those actions will tarnish your credit, so wait until the ink dries on your new place before starting down that road.
 Short sales will render you unmortgageable for about two years, say experts.

 Another way to avoid those credit dings would be to embrace your accidental landlord status.
 Renting out your first home can cover or at least help offset the expenses and comes with a whole set of tax advantages that you should speak to your accountant about.
 This would buy you some time for the market to recover and for you to again be building equity in your home instead of being upside down.
 The less optimistic crowd says that might be when hell freezes over, but you probably know your local market better than they do.

 How Much Down Payment Do Homebuyers Need?